KhiopsML/khiops-doc/docs/community/q-a.md

     **How Khiops achieves this:**

     Unlike standard models that rely on regularization parameters to control the trade-off between complexity and generalization, **Khiops achieves this balance intrinsically through a mechanism rooted in information theory**.
-[Our original formalism][modl] penalizes unnecessary complexity by favoring models that explain the data as simply as possible.
+[Our original formalism](/learn/modl/) penalizes unnecessary complexity by favoring models that explain the data as simply as possible.

-    [modl]: ../../learn/modl/

     This ensures that every variable, interval, or aggregate is justified by the amount of information it provides, without requiring external tuning.
 For instance: